teleplayer123/Perceptron/README.md

 # Machine Learning: The Perceptron

-## Starting in the brain!

-For the first example, I want to share my attempt at writing a Perceptron, an algorithm invented in 1958 by Frank Rosenblatt.
-That's the extent of the history lesson portion.
-This is a good place to start learning about the inner workings of machine learning.

 ### [Perceptron](perceptron.py)

 The perceptron works like a human brain works.
 A neuron recieves an electrical signal from another neuron,